Musk says X hit by major cyberattack

 Trump confirmed that he had convened his cabinet to deliver the message that they, not Musk, were in charge of their departments.

-Outages on the X social media platform left tens of thousands of users unable to access the site, according to monitors.
+Outages on the X social media platform left tens of thousands of users unable to access the site intermittently over the course of hours, according to monitors.

 At the peak, more than 40,000 people reported outages, the site said.

-“Twitter keeps breaking?” asked a post by @Lalaslovely in the Downdetector chat section.

-After Musk bought Twitter for $44 billion in late 2022, the majority of employees left or were fired, raising concerns about whether staffing was in place to keep the platform safe and stable.
+After Musk bought Twitter for US$44 billion (RM194 billion) in late 2022, the majority of employees left or were fired, raising concerns about whether staffing was in place to keep the platform safe and stable.

-Since acquiring Twitter with the stated intention of promoting free speech, Musk has faced criticism for slashing content moderation teams.

-Advocacy groups say misinformation has flourished on X under Musk, who has come under fire for spreading it to his huge online audience.
+Many advocacy groups say misinformation has flourished on X under Musk, who has come under fire for spreading it to his huge online audience. – AFP